hipercompl/fbdb/README.md

 ![human made logo banner](human_made_1080.png)

-*Firebird name and logo are registered trademarks of the [Firebird Foundation](https://www.firebirdsql.org/firebird-foundation), used with permssion.*
+*Firebird name and logo are registered trademarks of the [Firebird Foundation](https://www.firebirdsql.org/firebird-foundation), used with permission.*

 **TABLE OF CONTENTS**
 <!-- vscode-markdown-toc -->